Katherine Whitney Curtis: Developing synchronized swimming

 Upon leaving the University of Chicago in June 1927, Katharine coached swimming at the University of Alabama at Tuscaloosa for a month.
 She then returned to Chicago that fall and began a fifteen-year career with the Chicago Public Schools, serving as a physical education instructor at the junior high and college levels.
 While on the faculty of Wright College in Chicago, she began developing a form of water pageantry that came to be known as synchronized swimming.
-She organized and trained the Kay Curtis Modern Mermaids, a swimming act of thirty girls who performed at the world's fair (Century of Progress International Exposition) in Chicago in 1933-1934.
+She organized and trained the Kay Curtis Modern Mermaids, a swimming act of thirty girls who performed at the world's fair (Century of Progress International Exposition) in Chicago in 1933–1934.
 In 1936, she published a book on synchronized swimming, entitled Rhythmic Swimming (Minneapolis: Burgess Publishing Company).
 In January 1937, Katharine was divorced from George W. Curtis.
 No children resulted from the marriage.
 Katharine retained her husband's name for the remainder of her life.
 During these Chicago years, she also received a master's degree from DePaul University.

 World War II

 In May 1942, Curtis joined the American Red Cross.
 Her initial assignments were as Assistant Director of First Aid in Chicago (summer of 1942) and as a Club Director in Washington, D.C., until February 1943, when she was shipped to North Africa.
 She was stationed in Casablanca, Morocco, as a military recreations official before transferring to Sicily, Italy, in September 1943.
-Positions in Italy followed at Palmero (August–December 1943), at Capri (December 1943-May 1944), at San Spirito (May–August 1944), and at Caserta (November 1944-September 1945).
-While at Caserta, Curtis organized an "Aquacade," which was staged on June 16 and 17, 1945.
+Positions in Italy followed at Palermo (August–December 1943), at Capri (December 1943-May 1944), at San Spirito (May–August 1944), and at Caserta (November 1944-September 1945).
+While at Caserta, Curtis organized an "Aquacade", which was staged on June 16 and 17, 1945.
 As a Red Cross official, Curtis worked with military officers of all ranks, including General Patton and General Eisenhower.

 Curtis was assigned to Marsailles, France, in October 1945 as Assistant Area Supervisor of Red Cross clubs, remaining there until early 1946.
 After returning briefly to Chicago's Wright College, the Red Cross requested that she serve in occupied Germany, and she arrived in Nurenburg in December 1946, where she supervised Red Cross service clubs in the area.
 The U.S. Army Special Services Unit assumed control of the service clubs in September 1947, and Curtis thereupon became Chief of the Leave Activities Section, Special Services, U.S. Army.
 Her duties included coordination between European bureaus of tourism, private travel agencies, and groups of U.S. armed forces personnel.
 Curtis became known as the "travel lady" to many servicemen and women as she assisted them with travel arrangements.
 Curtis remained with the Special Services Unit until September 1962, when she retired and settled in the Washington Island (Wisconsin) cottage which her mother had occupied for many years, named Ferda Lokin (which means "Journey's End).